+In this connection, it is important to note another CasP point, namely that raising one's differential earnings - and differential capitalization more generally - is a double-sided process.
 An entity like Apple can achieve it by increasing its own earnings faster than those of its benchmark (in this case, the S&P 500).
 But it can also do so by making the benchmark's earnings fall more rapidly or rise more slowly than its own.

 This double-sidedness is highly important - and totally ignored by political economists.
 As noted, liberals and Marxists both focus on absolute gain (the maximization of profit or net worth) - and therefore concentrate only on what accumulators can do to improve their own situation.
 But with differential gain, reducing or restricting the gains of others can have the same effect.
 Of course, individual entities - even as large as Apple - might find it difficult to affect their benchmark, particularly if it represents a much larger grouping such as the S&P 500.
 But that is no longer the case for dominant capital coalitions and large alliances.
-Our analysis of Middle East Energy Conflicts, for example, has shown how the Weapondollar-Petrodollar Coalition of large armament and oil firms leveraged regional wars to boost its own earnings while lowering those of the Fortune 500.
-Similar two-prong processes affected the differential earnings of Israel's leading conglomerates, South Korea's key Chaebols, and the world's largest agricultural commodity traders.
+Our analysis of Middle East Energy Conflicts, for example, has shown how the Weapondollar-Petrodollar Coalition of large armament and oil firms leveraged regional wars to boost its own earnings while lowering those of the Fortune 500.51 Similar two-prong processes affected the differential earnings of Israel's leading conglomerates,52 South Korea's key Chaebols,53 and the world's largest agricultural commodity traders.54

-The two-pronged path to differential earnings highlights the crucial importance of what Veblen called strategic sabotage.
-It demonstrates our contention that, contrary to received convention, accumulation is not synonymous with growth.
+The two-pronged path to differential earnings highlights the crucial importance of what Veblen called strategic sabotage.55 It demonstrates our contention that, contrary to received convention, accumulation is not synonymous with growth.
 It is true that increasing one's own earnings can sometimes happen in the context of rising production and employment; but, according to CasP, undermining the earnings of others always implies some measure of restriction and stagnation.
 And this last point is cardinal: as the logic of differential accumulation takes over and capitalized entities grow in size and importance, undermining others become imperative, strategic sabotage takes over, overall growth decelerates and 'accumulating through crisis' (our term) slowly becomes the norm.

 So far, we have focused only on differential earnings.
 But the same arguments apply to the other elementary particles of differential accumulation - namely, differential hype and differential risk.
-In the late 1990s, for instance, high-tech capitalists were able to increase their differential hype $H_D$ , with the resulting dot-com boom causing their differential capitalization relative to the societal average to grow exponentially - a strategy that has been used to enrich numerous capitalist groups ever since the early 'manias' of the Mississippi and South Sea Bubbles.
+56 In the late 1990s, for instance, high-tech capitalists were able to increase their differential hype H_D , with the resulting dot-com boom causing their differential capitalization relative to the societal average to grow exponentially - a strategy that has been used to enrich numerous capitalist groups ever since the early 'manias' of the Mississippi and South Sea Bubbles.
 The key point here is that the effect of manipulating hype has nothing to do with production.
 It is an organized act of deception, pure and simple, and organized deception depends wholly and only on the manipulators' power.

-Similarly with differential risk $\delta_D$ .
-Take the early British colonial expansion into South Africa led by the likes of Cecil Rhodes and Nathan Rothschild.
-The initial benefit for the colonial investors came from rising differential earnings, but also - and often more so - from
+Similarly with differential risk δ_D .
+Take the early British colonial expansion into South Africa led by the likes of Cecil Rhodes and Nathan Rothschild.57 The initial benefit for the colonial investors came from rising differential earnings, but also - and often more so - from falling differential risk.
+As the South African natives were subjugated, ownership was rationalized and centralized

-&lt;sup>51 For instance, Nitzan and Bichler (1995), Nitzan and Bichler (1996b) and Bichler and Nitzan (2015b).
+$^{^{51}}$ For instance, Nitzan and Bichler (1995), Nitzan and Bichler (1996b) and Bichler and Nitzan (2015b).

-&lt;sup>52 Nitzan and Bichler (2002).
+52Nitzan and Bichler (2002).

-Park (2016).
+53Park (2016).

-&lt;sup>54 Baines (2017).
+54Baines (2017).

-&lt;sup>55 Veblen (1904, 1923).
+55Veblen (1904, 1923).
 A refinement of Veblen's concept is offered in Bichler and Nitzan (2017b: fn.
 3, pp. 3-4).

-&lt;sup>56 See Nitzan and Bichler (2009: Cf. Part III).
+56See Nitzan and Bichler (2009: Cf. Part III).